greg-raven/Uncommon-Sense/_posts/2021-03-01-the-real-tragedy-of-life.md

 ---
-title: 'The real tragedy of life'
+title: "The real tragedy of life"
 layout: post
 categories:
 - truth